Conductor: Dr. James Lambrecht

 Since its inception in 1874, The Augustana Symphonic Band performs music of the highest artistic quality written for the wind band.
 Graduates may be found in the most prestigious professional and community ensembles as well as graduate programs.
 Membership in the Symphonic Band provides and opportunity for the most dedicated wind musicians to continue their musical growth in a challenging, yet supportive environment.

 Since the early 1880's, annual tours have taken the Symphonic Band into 32 states for appearances in a variety of settings, including Orchestra Hall in Chicago; Town Hall in New York City; Joslyn Art Museum, Omaha Nebraska; Crouse Auditorium on the Syracuse University Campus, New York; the Ford Theatre of the Honeywell Center, Wabash, Indiana; numerous high schools, grade schools, and churches.
 The annual concert tours typically alternate between regional and national itineraries though regularly include international travel.
 Midwest tours range from Illinois and Iowa to as far as Colorado and Pennsylvania.
-Outside the Midwest, the Symphonic Band tours extensively on both coasts and internationally to the United Kingdom, and most recently, Italy.
+Outside the Midwest, the Symphonic Band tours extensively on both coasts and internationally to the United Kingdom, Italy and most recently, Japan.

 The Symphonic Band rehearses three to five days per week and gives 20 performances both on and off campus.